yugr/rust-slides/plan.md

 For each link need to
   * read/watch
+  * write short summary: what was the problem, solution and results, whether it's relevant for us (1-2 sentences)
   * categorize each reported problem and/or optimization/tuning approach (e.g. unsafe, rewrite-for-SIMD, `assert!` to get rid of index checks, etc.) and update our lists
   * extract useful examples
+  * mark very high quality posts (e.g. with useful methodology, info, etc.)
-  * for blogposts also be sure to check comments, links and other Rust-performance-relevant posts on blog
+  * for blogposts also be sure to check comments (in blog itself and on Reddit/Hackernews), links and other Rust-performance-relevant posts on blog

 Blog posts:
   - C++ comparisons: